Guirandana de Lay

 Guirandana de Lay (died 1461), was a Spanish healer.
 She was accused of leading a coven of witches near Villanúa, Spain.
 De Lay considered herself a healer but was accused of poisoning children and spouses, among other evils, and sentenced to burn at the stake by a seven-man court in Jaca, Spain.

 Biography

 De Lay's residence was officially recorded as Villanúa in northern Spain, but because of the structure of her name (in English, Guirandana of Lay), she is thought to have moved to Spain from the town of Lay-Lamidou near Pau, France, located on the other (northern) side of the Pyrenees mountains.
-Her mother, Vicienta de Lay is also thought to have moved to norther Spain from southern France, so both women would have been labeled foreigners.
+Her mother, Vicienta de Lay is also thought to have moved to northern Spain from southern France, so both women would have been labeled foreigners.

 Single women in Aragon

 At that time in the highlands near Aragon, Spain, women like Guirandana, who were single and supporting themselves by engaging in occupations such as herbalism, midwifery, pandering or performing some health work, were more likely to be accused of witchcraft.
 Traditionally, in Spain, a witch was defined as "an older woman, of low status, who is believed capable, or so she is considered, of causing magical aggression."

 In Aragon, the term witch first appears in the official document Ordinations and Paramientos of Barbastro of 1396, but it does not specify which women or men were included in that definition, although many were eventually accused.